-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS reporting person should be informed about this and about any further feedback he/she should expect. reporting person should be informed about this and about any further feedback he/she should expect.
-In all cases, the reporting person should be informed of the investigation's progress and outcome.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS cases, the reporting person should be informed of the investigation's progress and outcome.
 He or she should be given the opportunity to be consulted and to make comments, during the course of the investigation, albeit with no obligation to do so.
-Such comments should be taken into account where deemed relevant by the person or department in charge with the follow-up of the reports. overall system of whistleblower protection and reduces the likelihood of further unnecessary reports or public disclosures.
-The reporting person should be informed within a reasonable timeframe about the action envisaged or taken as follow-up to the report and the grounds for this follow-up (for instance, referral to other channels or procedures in cases of reports exclusively affecting individual rights of the reporting person, closure based on lack of sufficient evidence or other grounds, launch of an internal enquiry, and possibly its findings and/or measures taken to address the issue raised, referral to a competent authority for further investigation) in as far as such information would not prejudice the enquiry or investigation or affect the rights of the concerned person should be informed of the investigation's progress and outcome.
-He or she should be given the opportunity to be consulted and to give further information, during the course of the investigation, albeit with no obligation to do so.
-The new information given should be taken into account where deemed relevant by the person or department in charge with the follow-up of the reports.
-89 person.
-(46bis)Such reasonable timeframe should not exceed in total three months.
-Where the appropriate follow-up is still being determined, (46bis)Such reasonable timeframe should not exceed in total three months.
-Where the appropriate follow-up is still being determined,
+Such comments should be taken into account where deemed relevant by the person or department in charge with the follow-up of the reports. likelihood of further unnecessary reports or public disclosures.
+The reporting person should be informed within a reasonable timeframe about the action envisaged or taken as follow-up to the report and the grounds for this follow-up (for instance, referral to other channels or procedures in cases of reports exclusively affecting individual rights of the reporting person, closure based on lack of sufficient evidence or other grounds, launch of an internal enquiry, and possibly its findings and/or measures taken to address the issue raised, referral to a competent authority for further investigation) in as far as such information would not prejudice the enquiry or investigation or affect the rights of the concerned person.
+89 (46bis)Such reasonable timeframe should not exceed in total three months.
+Where the appropriate follow-up is still being determined, the reporting person should be informed about this and about any